Capel Lofft: Life

-Born in London, he was educated at Eton College, Peterhouse, Cambridge.
+Born in London, he was educated at Eton College and Peterhouse, Cambridge.
 He trained as a lawyer at Lincoln's Inn, where he was called to the bar (qualified as a barrister) in 1775.
 In addition to his legal practice, he became a prolific writer on the law and political topics.
 In politics, he was an advocate of parliamentary and other reforms, identifying with the Foxite Whig faction.
 He also engaged in voluminous correspondence with prominent authors.

 His legal career was ended by a case in Stanton, Suffolk.
-On the night of 3 October 1799, Sarah Lloyd, a 22 year old servant, was incited by a suitor to steal 40 shillings.
+On the night of 3 October 1799, Sarah Lloyd, a 22-year-old servant, was incited by a suitor to steal 40 shillings.
 She was caught, tried, and sentenced to death by hanging.
 Capel Lofft fought strenuously but unsuccessfully for a reprieve.
 Lloyd was to be executed on 23 April 1800 in Bury St Edmunds.
 Lofft accompanied the cart transporting Lloyd on that morning, holding an umbrella over Lloyd to shield her from rain, and remained by her side until she was hanged.
 The authorities took a dim view of Lofft's fight on Lloyd's behalf, and he was struck off the Roll (list of qualified lawyers).